A Taxonomy for Evaluating Generalist Robot Manipulation Policies: Related Work

-A compelling alternative is to benchmark performance and generalization in simulation.
-There has been extensive work in simulated robotic manipulation platforms that support task and scene diversity~\cite{james2020rlbench, mu2021maniskill, li2021igibson, szot2021habitat, ehsani2021manipulathor, li2023behavior, nasiriany2024robocasa}.
-However, these largely do not come with pre-defined benchmarks that measure precise notions of generalization.
-Some works in simulation have benchmarked distribution shifts in a more fine-grained manner~\cite{xing2021kitchenshift, mees2022calvin, xie2024decomposing, pumacay2024colosseum, li2024evaluating}.
-However, similar to real-world policy evaluation efforts, the generalization axes considered in each work are often inconsistent across works, with each work defining their own forms of generalization that are often limited in scope.
+A compelling alternative is to benchmark generalization in simulation.
+There has been extensive work in simulated robot manipulation platforms that support task and scene diversity~\cite{james2020rlbench, mu2021maniskill, szot2021habitat, ehsani2021manipulathor, li2023behavior, nasiriany2024robocasa}.
+However, these largely do not come with benchmarks that measure precise notions of generalization.
+While some works have studied specific distribution shifts in simulation~\cite{xing2021kitchenshift, mees2022calvin, xie2024decomposing, pumacay2024colosseum, li2024evaluating}, the generalization axes considered are usually inconsistent across works, similar to real-world efforts.

-To address these limitations in prior data collection and policy evaluation efforts, we propose \TaxonomyName, a taxonomy of meaningful axes of generalization in robotics. \TaxonomyName covers a superset of the axes considered in prior works, and can be instantiated for both simulated and real-world environments.
-By carefully defining and more exhaustively delineating various notions of generalization, we hope this taxonomy can be useful for collecting better datasets that make more progress towards generalization, and developing better benchmarks that more accurately assess this progress.
+To help unify and provide structure to notions of generalization in robot manipulation, we propose \TaxonomyName, which considers a superset of generalization axes from prior works.
+We hope this taxonomy can be useful for developing better datasets and models that make progress towards generalization, and developing better benchmarks to capture this progress.